nikiroo/fanfix-swing/README.md

 ## Description

-(If you are interested in the recent changes, please check the [Changelog](changelog.md) -- note that starting from version x.x.x, the changelog is checked at startup.)
+(If you are interested in the recent changes, please check the [Changelog](changelog.md) -- note that starting from version 1.2.0, the changelog is checked at startup.)

 ![Main GUI](screenshots/fanfix-swing.png?raw=true "Main window")